Oct 10, 2016

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 The warm bacon vinaigrette, made from rendered bacon drippings, red wine vinegar, and Dijon mustard, adds a tangy, savory depth that makes this salad perfect for cooler weather.
 It’s simple, satisfying, and quintessentially French.
+If this recipe hits the spot, you’ll definitely enjoy this warm spinach salad or this warm bean and chard panzanella salad.

 Key Ingredients in This Recipe